karen07/dns-perf-test/README.md

 # DNS perf test
-DNS-perf-test program resolves domains from a file with a set number of requests per second.
+DNS-client-test program resolves domains from a file with a set number of requests per second.
 And it can save the results to files.
 The cache.data can be used in the dns-server-test program.
 ## Usage
 ```sh
 Commands: